 See this one as the sad ending to the love that began in "Whatever It Is."
 It's just another beautifully understated song, with killer lines like, "She found what she'd been looking for, and I knew it wasn't me."

 Not many artists can make a country song about shared custody of a kid so beautiful and so painful at the same time.
 Another song off the band's debut record, this one hit listeners like a ton of bricks.
 It again climbed to No. 1.
 Contrasted with some of the singles from new radio acts like Chris Lane and Dylan Scott?
 Talk about music that means something.

 2. Chicken Fried

-“Chicken Fried” is a storied song that essentially ended one band (The Lost Trailers) and launched another.
-A lot of people who’ve never heard another Zac Brown Band song still know this one, which is both a shame and a plus.
-Their debut single, it’s still probably their most popular song ever.
+"Chicken Fried" is a storied song that essentially ended one band (The Lost Trailers) and launched another.
+Much like Florida Georgia Line's "Cruise," a lot of people who've never heard another Zac Brown Band song still know this one, which is both a shame and a plus.
+Their debut single, it's still probably their most popular song ever.

 1. Colder Weather

-Pretty much a masterclass on songwriting.
+Pretty much a masterclass on songwriting from Zac Brown, Wyatt Durrette, Levi Lowrey, and Coy Bowles.
 Just listen and enjoy.